gaamarchi/MyObsidian/README.md

 # MyObsidian
-This repository is still under development  🛠️
+## This repository is still under development🛠️

 This is my obsidian vault template
 I used these sources to arrive at this model
 https://www.productnook.com/obsidan-daily-note-template-productivity/